ncatlab/nlab-content/pages/233.md

   \,.
 $$

-With the above unit, the unit axiom on this operation together with the fact that the top morphism is a ring homomorohisms says that this morphism is
+With the above unit, the unit axiom on this operation together with the fact that the top morphism is a ring homomorphism says that this morphism is

 $$
     R \oplus N \oplus N \stackrel{Id \oplus (Id + Id)}{\to}